 Create an Employee Buy-In Strategy

 Finally, to improve employee retention, help employees “buy-in” to the mission and vision of the company.
-Help employees understand the impact their daily tasks have on the company’s mission and makes the connection to how the mission benefits them.
+Help employees understand the impact their daily tasks have on the company’s mission and make the connection to how the mission benefits them.
 Other things such as sponsoring employee and family events encourage team building and family inclusion at work events also work well as buy-in strategies.
 Clearly defining the WIIFM (What’s In It For Me) around the company’s vision to help foster excitement, motivation, and engagement among employees can help keep your employees happy.